joeky888/joeky888/ReadMe.md

-### Hey 👋, this is a brief version of My resume.
+### Hey 👋, this is a brief version of my resume.

 [![Github](https://img.shields.io/github/followers/joeky888?label=Follow&style=social)](https://github.com/joeky888)

-#### Most of the time work as a FinTech Backend developer and DevOps manager, sometimes as a React frontend developer.
+#### Most of the time work as a FinTech backend developer and DevOps manager, sometimes as a React frontend developer.
 Code as performant and secure as possible.

 #### Tech stack I'm using: